anaraquelmatos/anaraquelmatos/README.md

 # Welcome to my profile! <img src="https://media.giphy.com/media/GgcetQpEbCzQwPKzqe/giphy.gif" align="left" width="70px">
 <br>

- - I'm a Full-Stack Web Developer
+ - 💻 I'm a Full Stack Web Developer
- - I'm always looking to learn new things
+ - 👀 Learning new things is one of my greatest pleasures
+ - ☕ Drinking coffee all the time is a rule

 <br>
 <div style="padding-top:20px;">